jcwynder/interactive-user-registration-form/README.md

 - Selected necessary DOM elements (input fields, error message elements,and toggle button for password visibility) using variables.

-- Established implementation to load saved data of `userNameInput.value`, from the user's `localStorage`, into Username `input` field upon form refresh.
+- Established implementation to load saved data of `userNameInput.value`, from the user's `localStorage`, into Username input field upon form refresh.
+This data is saved only if submission of registration is successful.

-- Created validation functions for each `input` field using.
+- Created validation functions for each input field using.

-- Created function to implement toggle functionality of `passwordInput` and `confirmPasswordInput's` visibility state (visible or hidden).
+- Created function to implement toggle functionality of `passwordInput` and `confirmPasswordInput's` elements (input fields) visibility state (visible or hidden).

-- Attached event listener to `input` fields to trigger the validation functions on each `input` event whenever user types or changes the value in that input field.
+- Attached event listener to input fields to trigger the validation functions on each `input` event whenever user types or changes the value in that input field.
 This sets up the real-time feedback.

-- Attached event listener to `click` to `passwordToggle` and `confirmPasswordToggle` butttons to trigger toggle of `passwordInput` and `confirmPasswordInput's` visibility state.
+- Attached event listener `click` to `passwordToggle` and `confirmPasswordToggle` elements (butttons) to trigger toggle of `passwordInput` and `confirmPasswordInput's` elements (input fields) visibility state.

 - Attached an event listener to the `submit` event of the form.
 This handles the final validation and form submission logic.